Semidefinite representation for convex hulls of real algebraic curves: Notations and preliminaries

-For the notion of real spectrum we refer to \cite{bcr}, \cite{pd}, \cite{ma} or \cite{sch:guide}.
-The real spectrum of a ring $A$ is denoted by $\Sper(A)$.
-A convenient way to think of the points of $\Sper(A)$ is that every such point is represented by a homomorphism $A\to R$ into some real closed field $R$.
-Two homomorphisms $A\to R_i$ ($i=1,2$) represent the same point of $\Sper(A)$ if, and only if, they can be amalgamated over $A$, that is, if and only if there exist $A$-embeddings $R_i\to R$ ($i=1,2$) into a common real closed field~$R$.
+A convenient alternate way to think of the real spectrum is to observe that every point of $\Sper(A)$ is represented by a ring homomorphism $A\to R$ into some real closed field $R$.
+Two homomorphisms $A\to R_i$ ($i=1,2$) represent the same point of $\Sper(A)$ if and only if there exists a third homomorphism $A\to R$ into a real closed field $R$ together with $A$-embeddings $R_i\to R$ ($i=1,2$). \end{lab}

-For the notions of preordering and quadratic module in a ring $A$, see one of \cite{pd}, \cite{ma} or \cite{sch:guide}.
-Recall that a preordering $T$ in $A$ is called \emph{saturated} if it contains every element of $A$ which is nonnegative in all points of $\Sper(A)$ where all elements of $T$ are nonnegative.